-In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park has announced it will launch a reservation system for 2022.
+In an effort to decrease epic traffic, improve the visitor experience and spread out the impact of millions of visitors to the park, Rocky Mountain National Park has launched a reservation system again for 2022.

-In summer 2022, timed-entry reservations are required between May 27 and October 10, 2022, and are in addition to your entrance fee.
-You can buy your timed-entry reservation for $2 at recreation.gov.
-Visitors must still purchase entrance passes, which are $25 per vehicle, or show their annual park pass to enter the park.
+In summer 2022, timed-entry reservations are required between May 27 and October 10, and are in addition to your entrance fee.
+You can get your timed-entry reservation for $2 at recreation.gov.
+Visitors still need to purchase entrance passes or show their annual park pass to enter the park.

-So, what’s a timed-entry day pass and why does the park offer two different passes?
-If you want to visit the Bear Lake Road Corridor of Rocky Mountain National Park in summer 2022, you need to purchase a ticket in advance on recreation.gov.
-Reservations go on sale at 10 a,m.
+Reservations are on sale at 10 a,m.
 MDT on Saturday, May 2 for park entry between May 27-June 30.
 On June 1, you can reserve any days for the month of July, and July 1 will be when you can book for August and so on.
 And those tickets will be flying off the virtual shelves.
-If the park has sold out for the day you want to visit, you can enter the Bear Lake Road Corridor area before 5 a.m. or after 6 p.m.

-What should you do if you don’t have a reservation?
-You can still enter the park before or after the reservation hours.
-Park entrance fees still apply.
-Another option is to take public transportation.
-There are two options to get you into the park that don’t require a timed-entry reservation.
-You can either take the Bustang bus from Denver’s Union Station to the park or you can park for free at the Estes Park Visitor Center and take the Hiker Shuttle into the park.
-Both options require their own reservations.
-Both the bus and the shuttle drop off at the park’s park & ride where you can transfer to the free shuttle routes inside the park to hike and sight see.
+There are two bus options to get you into the park that don’t require a timed-entry reservation.
+You can either take the Bustang bus from Denver’s Union Station or you can park for free at the Estes Park Visitor Center and take the Hiker Shuttle into the park.
+Both bus options require ride reservations.
+Both the bus and the Hiker Shuttle drop off at the park’s Park & Ride where you can transfer to the free shuttle routes inside the park to hike and sight see.

 For more information regarding the Timed Entry reservation system, visit www.nps.gov/romo/planyourvisit/time-entry-permit-system.htm.